Nick Senzel homers for the 1st time since April 28 as Nationals handle Braves 7-3

 Senzel, who had three hits, helped produce runs in each of his first three plate appearances.
 He led off the second with a double off Charlie Morton (3-3) and scored on CJ Abrams’ two-out single, then drove in Luis García Jr. in the fourth to make it 4-0.

-The third baseman followed Keibert Ruiz’s single to open the sixth with a shot into the visitor’s bullpen to open a 7-2 lead.
+The third baseman followed Keibert Ruiz’s single to open the sixth with a shot into the visitor’s bullpen off Dylan Lee to open a 7-2 lead.
 It was Senzel’s first home run since April 28 at Miami.

+“Every at-bat was really good,” Washington manager Dave Martinez said.
+“He’s getting back, staying in his legs.
+He’s got some life in his swing.”

 Rosario, a July 2021 trade deadline acquisition for Atlanta who played for the Braves until signing with Washington in March, had a two-run double in the first and added an RBI single in the fifth.